Today’s world is all about data, and understanding the customer through data has become a critical aspect of business success.

 This guide provides an overview of text analytics and sentiment analysis, and something companies should practice before their competitors do.
-We’ll also dive into definitions, techniques, applications, and challenges that come along with using text analytics and sentiment analysis.
+We’ll dive into the definitions, techniques, applications, and the limitations that come along with using text analytics and sentiment analysis.

-In layman's terms, text analytics is like sorting and reading a giant pile of letters and sorting them into different piles based on their content.
+Text analytics is like sorting and reading a giant pile of letters and sorting them into different piles based on their content.
 This would mean the letters about ‘products’ come in one pile and ‘customer experience’ in another.
-This allows the company to see patterns and understand what people are writing about.
-These letters are the digital content available on the web, and you can access vast amounts of data.
+This allows the company to see patterns and understand what people are writing or talking about online.

 Companies can use sentiment analysis to monitor customer feedback and track changes in customer sentiment over time.
 Evaluating a product, down to its specific quality, can be monitored with sentiment analysis.
 It’s always better to know what the customer feels and then bring about a change to improve on identified shortcomings in your business or service.